 Basic implementation of the Shared SSL

-To implement the shared SSL in your website, you can (in most cases) just add the url into your shopping cart configuration.
-For information on how to use the Shared SSL in your Shopping cart software, you can check our articles below or you will need to check with your website developer on how your shopping cart was set up.
+Implementing the shared SSL on your website is easy!
+You can, in most cases, add the URL into your shopping cart configuration.
+Check the articles below for more information on how to use the shared SSL in your Shopping cart software.
+You will also need to check with your website developer on how your shopping cart was set up.

 Use a SSL certificate with PHP-Nuke